 Make sure to disable any unnecessary scene elements to only render what is important.

 Use the View Interpolation

-The HoloPlay Unity SDK View Interpolation will skip intermediate renders (and interpolate from captured renders), lowering computation cost.
+The HoloPlay Unity Plugin View Interpolation will skip intermediate renders (and interpolate from captured renders), lowering computation cost.
 This can be used to increase performance.